rkever2/storybook-addon-codepen-launcher/README.md

         private: false, // true || false - When the Pen is saved, it will save as Private if logged in user has that privledge, otherwise it will save as public
         parent: null, // // If supplied, the Pen will save as a fork of this id.
 Note it's not the slug, but ID. ou can find the ID of a Pen with `window.CP.pen.id` in the browser console.
         tags: [], // // an array of strings
         editors: "111", // Set which editors are open.
-In this example HTML open, CSS closed, JS open
+In this example HTML open, CSS open, JS open
         layout: "left", // top | left | right
         html: "", // codepen HTML
         html_pre_processor: "none", // "none" || "slim" || "haml" || "markdown"